core-wg/oscore/draft-ietf-core-object-security.md

 7. Add decrypted options or payload to the unprotected request, overwriting any outer E options (see {{coap-headers-and-options}}).
 The Object-Security option is removed.

+8. The unprotected CoAP request is processed according to {{RFC7252}}

 ## Protecting the Response

 Given an unprotected response, the server SHALL perform the following steps to create a protected response: